On May Day, workers rally for better labor conditions - KESQ

 In South Korea, tens of thousand of people attended various rallies in its biggest May Day gatherings since the pandemic began in early 2020.
 The two main rallies in the capital, Seoul, were expected to draw about 30,000 people each, according to organizers.

-A crowd of people packing Seoul’s downtown Gwanghwamun neighborhood held anti-government placards, sang songs and listened to speeches by union members.
-They later marched through the streets.
-Seoul police mobilized thousands of officers to maintain order.

-Rally participants in South Korea accused the conservative government of President Yoon Suk Yeol of clamping down on some union members in the name of reforming their alleged irregularities.
-Yoon’s government has been calling for labor reform, demanding more transparent accounting records of labor unions and an end of alleged illegal practices by some union members and workers at the construction sector such as pressing firms to hire union members or coercing kickback-like payments from them.
+Rally participants accused the conservative government of President Yoon Suk Yeol of clamping down on some unions in the name of reforming alleged irregularities.

 In Tokyo, thousands of labor union members, opposition lawmakers and academics gathered at Yoyogi park, demanding wage increases to offset the impact of rising costs as their lives are still recovering from damages of the pandemic.

-Union leaders said government measures for salary increase are insufficient and not catching up with rising prices.
-They criticized Prime Minister Fumio Kishida’s plan to double the defense budget, which requires tax increases in coming years, and said the money should be spent on welfare and social security and improving people’s daily lives.
+Union leaders said government measures for salary increases are falling behind rising prices.
+They criticized Prime Minister Fumio Kishida’s plan to double the defense budget, and said the money should be spent on welfare, social security and improving people’s daily lives.

-“Let’s keep fighting as we workers unite and seek peace and democracy in Japan,” said Yoshinori Yabuki, head of Tokyo Regional Council of Trade Unions, one of the organizers for the event,.

-Others chanted “Gambaro!
-(Let’s do our best)” before they took to the street for a march.

-Kishida attended a Saturday event at a Tokyo park that drew thousands of workers, politicians and representatives from major unions.
+Kishida attended a Saturday event at a Tokyo park that drew thousands of workers, politicians and representatives from major unions, where he promised to focus on raising wages.

-“I am taking part today because I want to build on the momentum toward higher wages.
-The most important goal in my ‘new capitalism’ policy is higher wages,” Kishida told the crowd.

 In Indonesia, rally-goers demanded the government repeal a job creation law they argue would benefit business at the expense of workers and the environment.